34j/ZoomCloser/README.md

 -   .NET 6.0
 -   Windows10.0.17763.0 x86

-## feature
+## Features

 -   Get the number of participants in the Zoom meeting.
 Simulates the keyboard input of the default "Leave Meeting" shortcut key "Alt + Q → Enter" when the number of participants falls below "Maximum number of participants \* a certain percentage".
--   Mute the meeting audio with a Windows feature instead of a Zoom feature.
+-   Mute the meeting audio with a Windows feature (instead of a Zoom feature).
 -   Record the meeting.
 -   Record the time you joined the meeting and the time you left the meeting.
 -   Multilingual support (English, Chinese, Spanish, Hindi, French, Russian, Japanese, Korean, etc.)